vlandham/captain_z/out/captain_z.md

 "Me thinks she be spying on us whilst we sleep," Golden George offered as an answer.

-"You always be thinking someones ah spying on you," responded Captain Spears.
+"You always be thinking someones wanting to spy on you," responded Captain Spears.
 "Ain't no one wants to see your ugly face.
 Be it awake or sleeping."

 Golden George felt hurt and put on a sour face. _Plenty of people liked the look of me_, he thought. _Spears is just jealous._